 If any of this sounds familiar, you probably need to look at your sleeping habits and see what changes you can make to improve them.
-Lack of sleep not only affects how you feel, but can impact on your physical health too, increasing your risk of diabetes and heart problems.
+Lack of sleep not only affects how you feel but can impact your physical health too, increasing your risk of diabetes and heart problems.

-Here are some easy ways to alter your sleeping habits so that they are more healthy and you are getting the amount of sleep that you need:
+Here are some easy ways to alter your sleeping habits to make them healthier and get the amount that you need:

 - Try to go to sleep and wake up at the same time each day, even if you don’t need to get up, so that your body gets used to a regular sleeping pattern.

 - If you can, take the time to relax before bed.
-Unwind with a hot bath, or listen to some quiet music.
+Unwind with a bath or listen to some quiet music.

 - Avoid having food, particularly large meals, or drinking alcohol right before you go to bed, as your sleep can be disrupted while your body processes these things.

 - Relieve stress by exercising (though not too close to bedtime, as this can keep you awake), or by writing down the things that are worrying you before you go to sleep.